jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-See here, is the source data.
+See here, is the source data that Codegen has to convert to code.

-It is a node for a vector design element, that Codegen extracted from Sketch.
+This is a node for a vector design element, which was extracted from Sketch by Codegen.
 They're absolutely positioned, as you can see from x, y, and width and height.

-Our goal is to convert this into responsive HTML and CSS.
+Our goal is to convert this vector node into responsive HTML and CSS,

 :::